boyan01/packages/packages/window_proc_delegate/README.md

 **Return value:**
 - Return an `int` value to handle the message and use that as the result
 - Return `null` to let other delegates process the message

+## API

+### `registerWindowProcDelegate(WindowProcDelegateCallback delegate)`

+Registers a WindowProc delegate callback.
+Returns an ID that can be used to unregister the delegate later.

+### `unregisterWindowProcDelegate(int id)`

+Unregisters a previously registered delegate by its ID.

 ## Common Windows Messages